Boarding (transport): Aviation

 Boarding bridge to an aircraft via a jetway at the Cologne Bonn Airport in 2001.

 Having boarded, passengers stow their cabin baggage - Lufthansa Boeing 737-500.

+Boarding to low cost airline in Memminger in 2019.

 Boarding patterns and efficiency

 Most North American airlines have assigned seating, but Southwest Airlines does not.
 Southwest boards passengers in A, B, and C number groups depending on their ticket purchase date.
 Across North American airlines, it is standard to allow early boarding for passengers with mobility impairments, those with small children, and first class passengers.
 All airlines allow passengers in premium cabins or with elite status to board earlier, with some offering it to coach customers for a fee.

 Several boarding patterns by seating location are possible: